Julia-Wagner/PyChef/README.md

 ### **View Recipe**
 To view a recipe the user first has to choose a category.
 After this, all the available recipes for this category are shown and a recipe to view can be chosen.

+To show available recipes, the category selection and the logged-in user are used.
+Input validation is used to make sure the number of an existing recipe is selected.

+After a recipe is selected, the name, instructions and ingredients for this recipe are shown.

 ![View Recipe](docs/screenshots/view_recipe.gif)

 ### **Delete Recipe**